andriydread/avanpost/README.md

 ---

-## 🔒 Nginx Reverse Proxy (Highly Recommended)
+## 🔒 Nginx Reverse Proxy

-If you have Nginx installed on your VPS, it is best to set it up as a reverse proxy with SSL (HTTPS).
+Install Nginx on your server, it is best to set it up as a reverse proxy with SSL (HTTPS).

 ### 1. Nginx Configuration

-Create a file at `/etc/nginx/sites-available/avanpost` and paste the following:
+Create a file at `/etc/nginx/sites-available/avanpost` (`nano /etc/nginx/sites-available/avanpost`) and paste the following:

 ```nginx
 server {